particle-iot/particle-cli/README.md

 [![npm](https://img.shields.io/npm/v/particle-cli.svg?style=flat-square)](https://www.npmjs.com/package/particle-cli)[![Build Status](https://img.shields.io/travis/spark/particle-cli.svg?style=flat-square)](https://travis-ci.org/spark/particle-cli)[![Code Coverage](https://img.shields.io/coveralls/spark/particle-cli.svg?style=flat-square)](https://coveralls.io/github/spark/particle-cli)[![License](https://img.shields.io/badge/license-LGPL-blue.svg?style=flat-square)](https://github.com/spark/particle-cli/blob/master/LICENSE)

+Particle's full-stack Internet of Things (IoT) device platform gives you everything you need to securely and reliably connect your IoT devices to the web.
+For more details please visit [www.particle.io](http:/www.particle.io).

 # Particle CLI

-The Particle CLI is a powerful tool for interacting with your devices and the Particle Cloud.
+The Particle CLI is a powerful tool for interacting with your IoT devices and the Particle Cloud.
 The CLI uses [node.js](http://nodejs.org/) and can run on Windows, Mac OS X, and Linux.
 It's also [open source](https://github.com/spark/particle-cli) so you can edit and change it, and even send in your changes as [pull requests](https://help.github.com/articles/using-pull-requests) if you want to share!

 ## Known Issues
 * The Wireless Photon Setup Wizard will only automatically switch networks on OS X. Users of other operating systems will need to manually connect their computer to the Photon's Wi-Fi.
 You will be prompted during the wizard when this is required.